WPT 131 - SMAW (ARC) Welding II

 Knowledge:

-• Understand and use terminology common to the welding trade as defined by the American Welding Society (AWS).
+• Define and use advanced terminology common to the welding trade as defined by the American Welding Society (AWS).

 Application:

-• Demonstrate proper handling, setup, and adjustment of SMAW equipment.
+• Demonstrate proper handling, setup, and adjustment of SMAW equipment for complex joint designs and advanced applications.

 Integration:

-• Demonstrate the ability to complete welds on steel in the flat, horizontal, and vertical positions with the SMAW process.
+• Demonstrate the ability to complete welds on steel in the flat, horizontal, and vertical positions with the SMAW process using various industry standard welding electrodes.

 Human Dimension:

-• Students will recognize the importance of weld quality on the health, safety, and welfare of the public.
+• Recognize and articulate the importance of weld quality on the health, safety, and welfare of the public.

 Caring - Civic Learning:

-• Students will be aware of their personal impact on the quality of the projects in which they are involved.
+• Evaluate their personal impact on the quality of the projects and maintain industry-standard quality control.

 Learning How to Learn: